DenisBalan/denis.md/_posts/2020-03-23-azure-devops-docker-build-deploy.md

 ## Why use container?

 Docker's takeoff was truly epic.
-Despite the fact that the containers themselves are not a new technology, before Docker they were not so common and popular.
-Docker changed the situation by providing a standard API that greatly simplified the creation and use of containers, and allowed the community to work together on libraries for working with containers.
+Even though the containers themselves are not a new technology, before Docker they were not so common and popular.
+Docker changed the situation by providing a standard API that greatly simplified the creation and use of containers and allowed the community to work together on libraries for working with containers.

 ## Build dummy image

 Suppose you have a `Dockerfile` file that describes your application, if not, let's create dummy one.
-For demo, i will use `nginx` image, should be able to see "hello" in `/humans.txt` url
+For demo, i will use `nginx` image, should be able to see "hello" in `/humans.txt` URL

 *Don't create manually this Dockerfile*, in next statement we will create it automatically.
 ```Dockerfile